oonid/oo.or.id/content/contents/install-moodle.md

 php-fpm8.1 10100 www-data   10u  unix 0x027a7860e      0t0 26227 /run/php/php8.1-fpm.sock type=STREAM (LISTEN)
 ```

-Move forward, configure the `php-fpm` with `nginx`, to simplify this writing, we will use the `default` setting of nginx (site without domain, just IP Address).
-Adjust configuration in `/etc/nginx/sites-enabled/default`, from:
+Move forward, configure the `php-fpm` with `nginx`.
+To simplify this writing, we will use the `default` setting of nginx (a site without a domain, just an IP Address).
+Adjust the configuration in `/etc/nginx/sites-enabled/default`, from:
 ```
     # pass PHP scripts to FastCGI server
     #